Royal Indian Navy mutiny: Occupation of Manora Island

-In the morning, the British army had issued a warning stating that any civilian approaching a mile of HMIS Hindustan would be shot on sight.
-This delayed crossing of mutineers from Manora to Keamari as it significantly reduced the number of boatmen willing to assist them.
+In the morning, the government issued a public warning, stating that lethal force would be used against anyone approaching within a mile of HMIS Hindustan.
+This delayed the crossing of mutineers from Manora to Keamari as it significantly reduced the number of boatmen willing to assist them.
 The confrontation with HMIS Hindustan had ended by the time some of the ratings made it across were met with British troops that had advanced into and occupied Keamari.
 In the meantime, British paratroopers captured the shore establishments on the island.
 The Black Watch was also directed to re–take Manora Island, who according to an Intelligence Bureau report to the Home Department had captured the gunnery school at 9:50 am.
 The report further stated that the casualties at the time were 7 RIN ratings and 15 paratroopers wounded on the island.
 The remaining ratings were trapped at the jetty on Manora, unable to cross over to Keamari and faced with the Black Watch behind them.
 In the end, 8–14 were killed, 33 wounded including British troops and 200 mutineers arrested.